 Very powerful siege weapons supported by fast Infantry.
 UU: Woad Raider (fast infantry).
 Wonder: Rock of Cashel.

 A Commander Is You: They are the Balanced faction due to the tutorial campaign.
 Plus, they have the Ranger faction's high speed, and Guerrilla faction's use of element of surprise.
+Late game, though, they take on aspects of a Brute Force faction due to their incredible Siege weapons.

 Fragile Speedster: Probably the closest the game has to one.
 Their infantry are 15% faster, their unique unit takes this Up to Eleven, and their siege weapons fire faster.
 They're very much focused on offence over defence though.